Steiynbrodt/Osint-Mindmap-/README.md

 Ctrl/Cmd + O	Import JSON
 Space (hold)	Hand tool / pan
 1 / 2 / 3	Edge style: solid / dashed / dotted
-🧠 OSINT Automation (Optional)

-If the Python backend is running (http://127.0.0.1:8795 by default), you can:

-Enrich selected node with WHOIS/DNS/IP lookups.

-Auto-add tags, status, confidence, and attachments.

-Extend backend with your own enrichment scripts.